homeymusic/mami.codi.R/man/thoughts/Gabor.md

 For MaMi.CoDi:

-Wavelength ratio precision x Frequency ratio precision = Number of the order one
+Wavelength ratio variance x Frequency ratio variance = Number of the order one

 One observation happens in a “characteristic rectangle” in the